-The 2022 mergers and acquisitions market experienced stark contrasts between the two halves of the year.
-In the first five months, deal activity was strong—a continuation of the record environment that existed in 2021.
+The 2024 mergers and acquisitions market experienced stark contrasts between the two halves of the past year.
+In the first five months, deal activity was strong—a continuation of the record environment that existed in 2021

-The volume and number of mergers and acquisitions in the first half of 2022 were better than historical norms, including several “mega deals” valued at over $10 billion.
+The volume and number of mergers and acquisitions were better than historical norms, including several “mega deals” valued at over $10 billion.
 But in the second half of the year, deal activity slowed meaningfully.

 Experienced dealmakers are familiar with the cyclical nature of the M&A market, according to Bain Report.
 Bain research on M&A in times of turbulence validates how M&A was part of the winning response in previous down cycles.